 FEDERAL DIRECT SUBSIDIZED STAFFORD LOAN.
 This is a need-based loan available to undergraduate and graduate students.
-The student may borrow up to \$3,500 for the first year of undergraduate study; \$4,500 for the sophomore year; \$5,500 for subsequent undergraduate study; and \$8,500 for graduate study.
-The federal government will guarantee the loan and subsidize the interest for applicants while they are in school and qualify.
-Over the next four-year period beginning July 1, 2008, the Federal Direct Subsidized Stafford Loan interest rate will be

-6.0 percent, 5.6 percent, 4.5 percent and 3.4 percent respectively, with repayment beginning six months after the student's enrollment level drops below half-time.
+The student may borrow up to \$5,500 for the first year of undergraduate study; \$4,500 for the sophomore year; \$5,500 for subsequent undergraduate study; the federal government will guarantee the loan and subsidize the interest for applicants while they are in school and qualify.
+For loans disbursed between July 1, 2018 through July 1, 2019 the interest rate will be 5.05 % for undergraduate loans and loan and 6.6% for graduate loans.
+Repayment will begin six months after the student's enrollment level drops below half-time.

 FEDERAL DIRECT PLUS LOANS.
 This is a non-need based loan available to dependent students' parents to help with the direct and indirect costs of attending a university.
-The fixed interest rate is 6.8 percent and replacement begins 60 days after the loan is fully disbursed.
+For direct plus loans disbursed on or after July 1, 2018, and before July 1, 2019, the interest rate is 7.6%.

 FEDERAL DIRECT GRAD PLUS LOANS.
 This is a non-need based loan available to graduate and professional students to help with the direct and indirect costs of attending a university.
-The fixed interest rate is 8.5 percent.
+For grad plus loans disbursed on or after July 1, 2018, and before July 1, 2019, the interest rate is 7.6%.

 FEDERAL DIRECT UNSUBSIDIZED STAFFORD LOAN.
 This is a non-need based loan available to undergraduate and graduate students.
-The student may borrow up to \$4,000 for the first and second year of undergraduate study and \$5,000 for the third and fourth year of undergraduate study; and \$12,000 for graduate study.
+The student may borrow up to \$5,500 for the first and second year of undergraduate study and \$6,500 for the third and fourth year of undergraduate study; and \$20,500 for graduate study.